Spark DataFrames Concepts

 It is inherently tabular: has a fixed schema (≈ set of columns) with types, like a database table.

-Think of a DataFrame as a table where each “row” is an element in some underlying RDD (*).
+You could think of a DataFrame as a table where each “row” is an element in some underlying RDD (it's not, but it might be a useful lie).

 DataFrames